-This is the City's number 1 Transportation Priority.
-The State Road 426 (SR) / County Road 419 (CR) project is an urban roadway improvement project that will ultimately connect the existing 4-lane roadway at Pine Street (near Oviedo High School) to the 4-lane segment of CR-419 at Lockwood Boulevard, approximately 2.5 miles.
+The SR 426 / CR 419 roadway widening project will ultimately connect the existing 4-lane roadway at Pine Avenue (near Oviedo High School) to the 4-lane segment of CR 419 at Lockwood Boulevard.

-The overall estimated project cost is approximately $83 million and is divided into 3-Phases.
-Phase 1 addresses downtown (CR-426 / SR-434) intersection improvements.
-Phases 2 and 3 will make the connection to the west at Pine Street and to the east at Lockwood Boulevard.
-Federal, State, County and City funds are being combined to accomplish this task.
-Phase 1 construction plans start this process.
+The overall estimated project cost is approximately $83 million dollars and is divided into three phases.
+Phase 1 addressed downtown (CR 426 / SR 434) intersection improvements.
+Phases 2 and 3 will make the connection to the west at Pine Avenue and to the east at Lockwood Boulevard.
+Federal, State, County, and City funds are being combined to accomplish this task.

-Phase I planned improvements primarily address the north-south (Central Avenue / SR 434) element of the overall project scope, from Franklin Street on the north to Smith Street on the south.
-With planned intersection expansion at SR 426 / CR 419, the two-way traffic movement on SR 434 will be restored through the downtown area.
-Improved signalization, additional vehicle stacking/storage capacity and turning movements in both directions will add to the efficiency of traffic operations in this area.
+Phase I addressed SR 434 (Central Avenue) from East Franklin Street to Smith Street and included intersection expansion at SR 426 / CR 419, the two-way traffic movement on SR 434 was restored through the historic downtown area, improved signalization, additional vehicle stacking/storage capacity, and turning movements in both directions.

-Phase 3 will complete the project with the connection of Phase 2 (4-lane divided / raised median roadway) to the existing 4-lane divided / raised median roadway just west of the intersection of Lockwood Boulevard.
-This phase is currently unfunded.
+Phase 3 will complete the connection of Phase 2 to the existing 4-lane divided roadway west of the intersection of Lockwood Boulevard.